USS Yorktown (PG-1): 1898–1903

 In 1899, the situation in China worsened until it culminated in the Boxer Rebellion.
 The following spring, Yorktown was withdrawn from her patrol duties in the northern Philippines to provide assistance to the operations off the coast of North China.
 She departed Manila on 3 April 1900, bound for China; and, after she reached the mainland, her landing force served ashore at Taku.
-In addition, Marines from Yorktown participated in the actions at Tientsin between June and July.
+In addition, Marines from Yorktown participated in the actions at Tianjin between June and July.
 Under the command of Commander Edward D. Taussig from June 1900 to June 1901, she continued to support the China Relief Expedition forces.
 In June 1900, she assisted Oregon back off a reef near that Chinese port.

 The gunboat departed Shanghai on 10 September 1900 and reached Cavite on the 17th.
 In the Philippines, she resumed her cooperation with Army forces, still engaged in pacification operations, and continued these duties for the next two years.
 In between pacification missions, she performed survey work: at Guam in November 1901 and at Dumanquillas Bay, Philippines, in February 1903.
 In April 1902, Yorktown's Coxswain Joseph Quick rescued a shipmate from drowning while the ship was in port at Yokohama, Japan.
 For his efforts, Quick was awarded a peacetime Medal of Honor.
 Yorktown departed the Far East in early 1903 and returned to Mare Island on 3 June.
 Two weeks later, on the 17th, she was decommissioned.